markfier/portfolio/README.md

 # Portfolio

 A collection of data science and analytics projects.
+I have divided the projects into supervised and unsupervised learning.

+# Unsupervised Learning Projects

+Unsupervised learning models are something I'm still trying to learn about since it wasn't something I focused on in school.
+Although they came up in certain courses, I'm still researching and taking courses to improve my knowledge in this area.
+I use tools like datacamp and ChatGPT to help learn about and build models.

+## CNN Model

+This is an image classification model fit on the CIFAR-10 data set.
+Refer to cnn_model.

+# Supervised Learning Projects

 ## Consulting